 Jackie Davies - Circuit Children's and Family Worker

 Jackie Davies is our Children's and Family Worker and she is very busy working in four Methodist churches Altrincham, Hale, Timperley and Bowdon Vale as well as local school and with parents.
 Jackie has been in her ministry role for over five years.

-She is responsible and helps teams deliver the very successful Messy Church at The Vine, regular weekday Tiny Praise, Junior Youth Club, Summer Holiday Clubs.
-Jackie also supports Sunday Club, and leads school assemblies
+She is responsible and helps teams deliver the very successful Messy Church at The Vine, regular weekday Tiny Praise, Summer Holiday Clubs.
+Jackie also supports Sunday Club, and leads school assemblies.

-Rachel Foster.
-Youth Worker in Altrincham, Bowdon Vale, The Vine and Timperley.
+Rachel Foster - Circuit Youth Worker in Altrincham, Bowdon Vale, The Vine and Timperley

 Rachel comes to us to continue a Youth Ministry which she has been pursuing successfully in Sheﬃeld these last three years.
 She comes along with Danny her husband and Maisie, their small and charming 16month old daughter.
 They are a warm, gentle and cheerful trio who lift your heart as they say hello.

 Rachel comes originally from Longbridge in South Birmingham.
 There are few traces of a West Midlands’ accent – though she went from Longbridge to nearby Redditch, famed for its round‐abouts.

 Her commitment to a Christian Ministry with young people is well established: a real feeling of being a Christian came to her when she was 15 and by the age of 17 she knew that Youth Work was her calling.
 At Birmingham University she graduated in Theology, returning later to training to teach RE.

 Another inﬂuential thread in her development has been involvement with the Girls’ Brigade.
 It was through attendance at national rallies that she and Danny met.
 Danny is originally from Hull, a long‐time member of the Boys Brigade with skills and talents in the world of arts.